 You can create new ones or use the existing certificate and the key for your web FQDN.

 - Put the required files into the /etc/ngcp-config/ssl folder. - Specify the paths to the files and the FQDN in the following config.yml parameters:

 '''

 server_certfile

 server_keyfile

 Specify the FQDN in autoprov.server.host

-Optionally, enable nginx_debug

 '''